orbitdb/orbitdb/README.md

 To use with older versions of Node.js, we provide an ES5-compatible build through the npm package, located in `dist/es5/` when installed through npm.

 #### Community Calls
-We also have **regular community calls**, which we announce in the issues in [the @orbitdb welcome repository](https://github.com/orbitdb/welcome/issues).
+We also have regular community calls, which we announce in the issues in [the @orbitdb welcome repository](https://github.com/orbitdb/welcome/issues).
 Join us!

 ## Table of Contents